saltycookie/codeforces/README.md

-My solutions to some code forces problems.
+My solutions to some codeforces problems.